-Associate Dean of the College for Science/Director of the Science Center
+Associate Dean of the College for Science Education

 When David Targan came to Brown to study physics as an undergraduate in 1974, he had no idea how inspirational his experience would become.
 Over Thanksgiving he collected his homemade telescopes and books, and with these materials he helped build a new astronomy program at Brown.
 Four years later, the night the star he was studying for his senior thesis, WZ-Sge, underwent a rare form of cataclysmic explosion, observatories everywhere except Providence were under thick clouds.
 Having built and calibrated the specialized instruments required to study such outbursts, he was the first to document this new phenomenon and publish the findings.
 His enthusiasm for undergraduate research at Brown was born.